-- Increased charges for services revenue due to growth in the use of County facilities. - Continued low cost of debt due to the County's history of capital planning and high bond rating. - Management's proactive stance on monitoring spending across County departments to ensure compliance with the budget.
+- Continued diligence in the collection of property taxes by maintaining a collection percentage of 97.93%, which is slightly lower than the statewide average of % - Increased charges for services revenue due to growth in the use of County facilities. - Accounting for the Opioid Settlement resources as exchange/exchange-like transactions (resulted in revenue recognition for settlements finalized during the fiscal year attributable to the County). - Continued low cost of debt due to the County's history of capital planning and high bond rating. - Management's proactive stance on monitoring spending across County departments to ensure compliance with the budget.